-8.10 The proposal is to incorporate solar panels on the west/south-west facing roof plain.
-This is encouraged as policy 8/17 of the
+8.10 The proposal is to incorporate solar panels on the south facing roof plain.
+This is encouraged as policy 8/17 of the Cambridge

-- Cambridge Local Plan 2006 looks at reducing CO2 emissions and one way is for introducing renewable technology into a scheme.
-They are not required by policy on a single dwelling. - 8.11 The siting of the solar panel has been raised as an objection; however, in terms of planning I believe that the solar panels have been sited to minimise their impact, by siting them on the rear of the roof plain, where they would not be visible on the street scene. - 8.12 In my opinion the applicants have suitably addressed the issue of sustainability and renewable energy and the proposal is in accordance with East of England Plan (2008) policy ENG6, Cambridge Local Plan (2006) policy 8/16 and 'Cambridge Sustainable Development Guidelines' (2003).
+- Local Plan 2006 looks at reducing CO2 emissions and one way is for introducing renewable technology into a scheme.
+They are not required by policy on a single dwelling. - 8.11 In my opinion the applicants have suitably addressed the issue of sustainability and renewable energy and the proposal is in accordance with East of England Plan (2008) policy ENG6, Cambridge Local Plan (2006) policy 8/16 and 'Cambridge Sustainable Development Guidelines' (2003).